ilumn/MarketForecast/README.md

 - categorical features like the ticker symbol or other things I might add are dubious in XGBoost, they are currently being converted to numbers and represented that way but there is probably a better method
 - when training the model on multiple stocks it falls apart rapidly, maybe this could be fixed with more categorical features like industry, country, or type.
 - the pkl format is kind of really bad and should be changed to h5
+- I should probably use GitLFS for the dataset